onewithhammer/ESP8266-MyWidget-Demo/README.md

 The original implementation used timer1

 Then I discovered [ESP8266TimerInterrupt](https://github.com/khoih-prog/ESP8266TimerInterrupt) which supports 16 ISR-based timers.
-- The interrupt timer is setup for 10 millisecond
+- The main interrupt timer is setup for 10 millisecond interval

 	- One ISR-based timer is used to flash the onboard timer and increment counter
-		- interruptCount1 (changeable speed - freq)
+		- interruptCounter1 (changeable speed / freq)
 	- Second ISR-based timer is used to increment counter
-		- interruptCounter2 (fixed speed - freq)
+		- interruptCounter2 (fixed speed / freq)
 	- Third ISR-based timer is used to increment counter
-		- interruptCounter3 (fixed speed - freq)
+		- interruptCounter3 (fixed speed / freq)

 ## Test & Debug